LoginRadius/engineering-portal/content/blog/rise-and-rise-of-graphql/index.md

 The current scenario where traditional REST APIs offer no clean way to solve this problem, GraphQL comes to the rescue.
 It allows **clients to define the structure of the data** required, and the same structure of the data is returned from the server.
 Therefore preventing fetching loads and loads of data, ultimately increasing performance.

-API endpoints generally fetch specific data, hence to load a certain data-rich application there has to be **multiple requests to the server.** But, applications should fetch relevant data in one round trip, to avoid **degrading performance.** The flexibility and richness of the GraphQL, allows us to define all the data to fetch, in a single request, avoiding mutliple Round trips
+API endpoints generally fetch specific data, hence to load a certain data-rich application there has to be **multiple requests to the server.** But, applications should fetch relevant data in one round trip, to avoid **degrading performance.** The flexibility and richness of the GraphQL, allows us to define all the data to fetch, in a single request, avoiding multiple Round trips

 ![Wrapping a REST API in GraphQL](./wrapper.png) _Wrapping REST API in graphQL - Source - Joey Ng'ethe | TwigaTech_